 I attended Linn-Benton Community College and earned two Associate Degrees, one in Graphic Design and the other in Digital Imaging and Prepress Technologies.
 After college, I transitioned into digital photography but placed my focus on graphic design, silk screening, and painting, while continuing to shoot digital on a small personal scale.

-It wasn't until my wife and I had our daughter and I was laid off from my graphic design job at Hewlett Packard that I rediscovered myself as a photographer.
+It wasn't until my wife and I had our daughter and I was laid off from my graphic design job at Hewlett Packard, becoming a stay at home father, that I rediscovered myself as a photographer.
 I then transitioned back into film, yet held on to digital format as well.
-I built a darkroom at my home next to my fathers art studio and switch back and forth between the two mediums (digital and film).
-I have been blending the two mediums together and trying to use the best aspects of both mediums at the same time.
-I would love for my next adventure in photography to be exploring alturnative processes, both in shooting photos and printing them.
+I built a darkroom at my home next to my fathers art studio and switch back and forth between the two mediums (digital and film), as well as shooting with paper on large format cameras.
+I have been blending these mediums together and trying to use the best aspects of all of them at the same time.

 All photographs appearing on this site are the property of Nolan Streitberger.
 They are protected by U.S. Copyright Laws, and are not to be downloaded or reproduced in any way without the written permission of Nolan Streitberger. © 2017 Nolan Streitberger All Rights Reserved.